 The print version of AG19 is now available.
-The web version of AG20 will be here in September.
+The web version of AG20 will be here before the end of October, 2020.

 Abstract Games magazine ran for 16 issues, as a print publication, from Spring 2000 to Winter 2003.
 The new series began where the old left off, with AG17.
 We will cover a variety of new abstract games and continue to investigate some classics.